publiclab/publiclab-archive/notes/eustatic/12-17-2020/on-the-need-to-answer-multiple-questions-at-once-in-the-us-gulf-coast.md

 ---
-title: On the need to answer multiple questions at once in the US Gulf Coast
+title: 'On the need to answer multiple questions at once in the US Gulf Coast'
 tagnames: gulf-coast, air-quality, barnstar:basic, zoom:16, lat:29.953744, lon:-90.073642
 author: eustatic
 path: /12-17-2020/on-the-need-to-answer-multiple-questions-at-once-in-the-us-gulf-coast.md